 - Deloitte Access Economics, July 2012.

-There are over 1 million people that currently visit the Queen Street Mall on a weekly basis.
+There are close to 700,000 people that currently visit the Queen Street Mall on a monthly basis.

 The Brisbane CBD attracts circa $1.35 billion in retail sales.